bonsai-rx/docs/articles/documentation-style-guide.md

   href: tutorials/
 ```
 3) Add articles in markdown format to the `Manual` and `Tutorials` folder.
 4) Add a toc.yml file to the `Manual` and `Tutorials` folder to generate the table of contents for that section.
-The `API` toc.yml is generated automatically.
+The `Reference` toc.yml is generated automatically.
 Here is a sample `articles/toc.yml` with a flattened table of content layout (all articles will be visible in the TOC).
 This works best for most websites which do not have a lot of articles.

 ```yml